richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         motd::line { "this machine has chrome on it": }
     }

-Concat is great when your files are line-oriented, but when you need multiple classes to add things to the same line you need to use something a little more complex.
+`concat` is great when your files are line-oriented, but when you need multiple classes to add things to the same line you need to use something a little more complex.

-** The stitching pattern
+## The stitching pattern

 The typical pattern I use for this is what I call stitching, you write files containing data fragments to a temporary location, then write a script which